urql-graphql/urql/docs/advanced/debugging.md

 ## Debug events

-Debug events are a means for seeing what's going on inside of Urql exchanges.
+Debug events are a means for seeing what's going on inside of urql exchanges.
 Before getting started, here are a few things to be aware of.

 ### Anyone with client access can listen